Swordworx/Polystyling/README.md

 # Polystyling

-[Polymer](https://www.polymer-project.org/1.0/) shared styles using CSS files.
+[Polymer](https://www.polymer-project.org/1.0/) example of shared styles using CSS files.

 Warning.
-This is a deprecated styling method, but polymer provides no alternative.
+This is a deprecated method, but currently polymer provides no alternative.

 ### Styling the Shadow DOM with a CSS file